Davidyang117/paychains-program-library/README.md

 Any content produced by SF or developer resources that SF provides, are for educational and inspiration purposes only.
-SF does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the Solana blockchain protocol) in violation of applicable laws or regulations and hereby prohibits any such deployment, integration or use.
+SF does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the PayChains blockchain protocol) in violation of applicable laws or regulations and hereby prohibits any such deployment, integration or use.
 This includes use of any such applications by the reader (a) in violation of export control